snrnats/doc-centre/docfx_project/react/help/quick-start.md

 ### Getting Tracking Events

 Once you've registered your shipments, your customers will probably want to see how they're getting on.
 One way to track a shipment in REACT is via the [Get Tracking Events by Shipment ID](https://docs.sorted.com/react/api/#GetTrackingEventsbyShipmentID) endpoint.
-Send a <span class="text--blue text--bold">GET</span> request to `https://api.sorted.com/react/tracking/search?shipment_id={id}`, where `{id}` is the shipment `id` you obtained when registering the shipment.
+Send a `GET` request to `https://api.sorted.com/react/tracking/search?shipment_id={id}`, where `{id}` is the shipment `id` you obtained when registering the shipment.
 Don't forget to include your [API key](#registering-a-shipment).

 This endpoint returns a [Shipment Tracking Events](https://docs.sorted.com/react/api/#GetTrackingEventsbyShipmentID) response, which includes an array of all the tracking events that have been logged for that shipment.
 You can embed this data into your website or app, enabling you to serve real-time tracking information to your customers without directing them away from your site.